ChrstphrHll/npc_gen/students/Pinna Vanius.md

 ---
 ### Description
 - 7th year Elf Bard in Fiesn
-- wavy black hair that's pulled to the side and buzzed on the left, Amber eyes, and Fair skin
+- shoulder length curly brunette hair that's braided, Amber eyes, and Fair skin
 - Is Original and Impractical, and has Redemption as their ideal

 ### Organizations